 Want to Ace the Interview?
 Act like a Celebrity 🎥

-Interviews are nerve racking, but there is an art to them that I can teach you.
+Interviews are nerve racking, but there is an art to them that we can teach you.

 We can give you another guide on how to win an interview, but instead, we chose the top 10 questions hiring managers ask and gave you some tips on how to respond 💡.
 The fun part is that our answers are based on experiences from pop culture celebrities.

 This is the continuation of one of our blogs, If Celebrities had LinkedIn Headlines.
-As we get started, what is your favorite celebrity? 📸
+As we get started, why don't you go ahead and tell me who your favorite celebrity is? 📸

 Table of Contents /